chef/chef-web-docs/content/resources/chef_environment/_index.md

   description_list:
   - markdown: 'The description of the environment.
 This value populates the

-      description field for the environment on the Chef server.'
+      description field for the environment on the Chef Infra Server.'
 - property: ignore_failure
   ruby_type: true, false
   required: false